hunterassembly/control-tower/docs/implementation-plan/backend-foundation-schema.md

     - `task_asset`: SELECT if member of project.
 INSERT by Designers.
 DELETE by uploader or Admin.
     - `timeline`: SELECT if member of project.
 INSERT by system/functions triggered by user actions.
 NO UPDATE/DELETE.
     - `project_member`: SELECT by Admins or self.
 INSERT/UPDATE/DELETE by Admins (or self for leaving project - out of MVP scope?).
-3. Automating migrations via `supabase db push` in CI so we never diverge.
+3. Automating migrations via `supabase db push` so we maintain consistency between local and remote.
 Ensure migration files are clearly named and atomic.
-4. Wiring up CI/CD early to catch TypeScript and linting errors on every PR.
+4. ~~Wiring up CI/CD early to catch TypeScript and linting errors on every PR.~~ **[Removed - using manual verification for MVP]**
 5. Ensuring all tables have `created_at` and `updated_at` (where applicable) timestamps, managed by Postgres defaults.
 6. UUIDs for all primary keys (`id`) for obscurity and to prevent enumeration attacks.